SchmidtPhilipp/quantforce/README.md

 comparison.plot_cash()
 comparison.plot_cumulative_rawards()

-# If we have multi seeded runs so multiple runs wiht the same name "_seed_"
+# For multi seeded runs one can also use a list of runs having the same "run" name and plot the confidence intervals of the runs.
-# Then there are some other methods as well we can supply a list of frames.
 qf.PlotFrame.plot_confidence_rewards(frames, mean_of_level=["run"])
 qf.PlotFrame.plot_confidence_balance(frames, mean_of_level=["run"])
 qf.PlotFrame.plot_confidence_actions(frames, mean_of_level=["run"])